 Often associated with the holidays.
 Grand Firs are a popular Christmas tree.
-As with other fir trees, Grand Fir has been used as a disinfectant; the needles have be brewed or steeped and drank as a tea or used for additions to cleaning products.
+As with other fir trees, the needles are often brewed or steeped and drank as a tea or used for additions to cleaning products.
 The needles are also added to smudge bundles.

 1/2 oz. and 1 oz. essential oils are packaged in amber glass bottles with drop reducers for easy application.
 Larger sizes are packaged in amber screw cap bottles and do not come with reducers or droppers.